Dance Dance Revolution X: Difficulty scale changes

 Difficulty ratings ranging from 1 to 10 are shown with yellow blocks, and 11 to 20, overlapping the first ten, in red.
-Existing songs in the DDR series included in DDR X are re-rated to reflect the new range.
+Existing songs in the DDR series included in DDR X are re-rated to reflect the new range, usually by 1.4x or 1.5x from original rating to new.
 No songs, new or otherwise, in X had songs rated higher than 18 (even though the game lets the player rate custom edit data up to maximum), though this trend is broken in recent versions, with the officially-rated 19 song "Valkyrie Dimension" appearing in DDR X2.

 Options

 Many new options are introduced in X. More variations of speed options have been added, i.e., x2.5, x3.5, x4, x4.5, x5.5, x6, x6.5, x7, and x7.5.
 A variation of "Cut" ("On2"), have been added which shows 4th and 8th notes only (instead of 4th notes only of the existing one, now renamed "On1").
 "Screen Filter" option have been added which darkens the screen of the play area for better visibility.
 The option can be set to "Dark", "Darker", or "Darkest".
 More "Special Arrow" options (arrow skin) have been added.
 Also, all options have been color-coded to indicate whether a player has altered it (white), or not (green) and assigned colors for various difficulties, just like being shown during song selection.
 Setting of options on Encore Extra Stage is now possible.